-As a result: relevant documentation about disaster recovery and response has been reviewed; updates for all volunteers as part of ongoing training and support have been scheduled; a conservator has been paid to conserve an antique armchair, celluloid cards, photographs, baskets and a number of documents including scrapbooks and drawing books; storage and conservation items have been purchased to provide ongoing and suitable conditions for vulnerable parts of the collection, and; replicas have been made of documents, including note books and school workbooks.
+As a result: relevant documentation about disaster recovery and response has been reviewed; updates for all volunteers as part of ongoing training and support have been scheduled; an antique armchair, celluloid cards, photographs, baskets and a number of documents including scrapbooks and drawing books have been conserved; storage and conservation items have been purchased to provide ongoing and suitable conditions for vulnerable parts of the collection, and; replicas have been made of documents, including notebooks and school workbooks.
 This will enable the originals to be preserved and stored while the replicas can be on display.
 The conservation of documents is particularly important as the collection is listed on the UNESCO Australian Memory of the World Register for Documentary Heritage.

-QLD - Outback Gondwana Foundation Limited - CHG2023/013R

-The Outback Gondwana Foundation Limited received \$18,040 for an Upgrade of the Collection Management System for the Eromanga Natural History Museum.
+Contact: Nick Corbett, General Manager Properties Phone: (02) 9258 0123 Email: ncorbett@nationaltrust.com.au QLD - Outback Gondwana Foundation Limited - CHG2023/013R The Outback Gondwana Foundation Limited received \$18,040 for an Upgrade of the Collection Management System for the Eromanga Natural History Museum.
 The Eromanga Natural History Museum is home to one of Australia's most diverse geoscience and natural history collections.
 This includes the remains of Australia's largest dinosaur, Australotitan cooperensis, more commonly known as Cooper.
-The museum collects, curates and preserves many rare and intrinsic collection items from the upper Lake Eyre and Cooper Basins.
+The museum collects, curates and preserves many rare and intrinsic collection items from the upper Lake Evre and Cooper Basins.
 Their mission is to provide opportunities for education and collection access to all members of regional communities and the general public.
 The project was delivered in line with the project milestones, and the Collection Management System, Emu was installed in December.
 Staff and volunteers have now been using the system for three months and cataloguing specimens accordingly.

-Contact:Corey Richards, General Manager OperationsPhone:0439 870 008Email:Corey.richards@enhm.com.au
+Contact: Corey Richards, General Manager Operations

+Phone: 0439 870 008

+Email: Corey.richards@enhm.com.au

 VIC - Trafalgar Holden Museum - CHG2023/014R

 The Trafalgar Holden Museum received \$17,045 for Environmental Conditions Enhancements.
 Trafalgar Holden Museum is a community-based museum run solely by volunteers.
 Its purpose is to tell the whole story of the Holden name, from its commencement in 1859 until the 2019 closure of the manufacturing business of the iconic GMH motor car.
 The collection reflects the museum's purpose with collection objects ranging from the 1850s to the present time.
 The museum's Preservation Needs Assessment identified, amongst other things, the need to reduce the amount of natural light and dust entering the building through external windows.
 The project resulted in the covering of 17 large windows, which will significantly enhance the conservation of almost the entirety of the museum's collection on display by: reducing dust coming into building; reducing environmental fluctuations; sealing the building envelope and; reducing the amount of natural light entering the building.
 From an aesthetic perspective, it is proposed to cover the front of the building with a mural depicting the history of the Holden brand.